 1. Casino Shuffle

-The first way to shuffle tarot cards is the casino shuffle, which is the fanciest and most difficult way to shuffle.
+The first way to shuffle tarot cards is the casino shuffle, or riffle shuffle.
+This is the fanciest and most difficult way to shuffle.
 This is when you cut the deck in half, holding half the cards in each hand, and flip them into each other really quickly like a poker dealer.
 Extra points if you flip them back in a flurry the other way to neaten your stack of cards.

 A well worn tarot deck is necessary for the casino shuffle because the cards have to be flexible.
 My Rider-Waite tarot deck, which is the deck I’m using in the YouTube video above, is perfect for this because the cards are nice and bendy now after years of use.
 But a casino shuffle would be impossible with my stiffer Modern Witch tarot deck.